 12th Board Exams are considered a very crucial stage in any person’s life as a post that it’s expected that a student gets serious about his/her career choices.
 There is a lot of pressure to achieve the best result in the 12th board exams.
-One is no more in school.
+It is important to take 11th seriously in order to score well in 12th.
+After 12th results, one is no more in school.
 Thus, a career plan after 12th usually sets a foundation for one’s career.

 The reactions of students on the result of the 12th board exams have changed over the years.
 Initially, as soon as the results of the 12th board exams were declared, there was a mixed reaction among students.

 Students were divided into categories, there was one segment who didn’t care much about results of the 12th board because their concern was the result of their competitive entrance exams which will decide their college and stream ( mostly engineers).
 Then there is another segment whose focus is to take a drop and appear for entrance again, they are a bit moved by their 12th board exam results.
 The third segment is those whose college depends on how they perform in their 12th boards.

 When you ask kids in India about their career plan after 12th, most of them will answer either a Doctor or an Engineer.
 Well, there are several misconceptions among parents, teachers, and students as well.
 If a child scores well in their boards they consider them intelligent.
 Somehow it becomes mandatory for the kid to pursue some course which is considered elite in India.

 For example, it is expected from a science stream kid who has scored 90 per-cent to take admission in a good engineering or MBBS College.
 Similarly, a commerce student with 90 % to take admission in B.Com or CA courses in a well-reputed college.

 However, what here most of the people fail to understand is that just because someone has scored well in an exam, it does not mean that the student will excel in the field of engineering or medical too.